davidmoten/rxjava-jdbc/README.md

 	// log
 	.doOnEach(RxUtil.log());
 ```
-In this case, there JDBC driver will do two round trips, each time fetching 10 rows and transforming each in an instance
+In this case, the JDBC driver will do two round trips, each time fetching 10 rows and transforming each row to an instance
-of ```Person```.
+of `Person`.

 Note for SQLite Users
 ----------------------------